cgrymala/post-content-shortcodes/README.md

 ## Changelog ##

+### 1.0.1 ###
+* Fixes issue with the permalink that's used in the "Read More" link on cross-site post lists
+* Turns off debug message when site is installed on non-multisite install
+* Update WP version compatibility

 ### 1.0 ###
 * Fixes PHP fatal error thanks to GitHub user [@stefanogualdi](https://github.com/stefanogualdi)
 * Fixes other minor warnings and errors